 Are you looking for the best miniature paint set?
 Maybe, you are shopping for the best miniature paints for you to start the model painting hobby.
 A good miniature painting set begins and ends with its variety of rich paint colors.
 If you want a model painting kit with more accessories, like brushes and technical mediums, you can find those, too.
 Some miniature painting sets also have a useful carrying case to hold all your essential supplies.
 If you’re looking for the best miniature painting set for entering the tabletop mini painting hobby, or simply to expand your current paint collection, check out this review.

-In this article, I review 10 miniature paint sets for beginner miniature painters.
+In this article, I review 10 best miniature paint sets for beginner miniature painters.
 These miniature paints also happen to make unique hobby gifts!

 Here are 8 popular miniature paint brands:

 - Citadel (Games Workshop)

 - Scalecolor paint